sigrid-fr/aws-iam-least-privilege-ec2/README.md

 ## IAM Policy Simulator

-To extend this project, I leverage the IAM Policy Simulator to efficiently validate user permissions and ensure correct access control.

-### Understanding the IAM Policy Simulator

-The IAM Policy Simulator is a feature of AWS Identity and Access Management (IAM) that enables safe validation of permissions by simulating actions without affecting real resources.
-It is essential for verifying policy behavior, enforcing least privilege, and preventing misconfigurations in cloud environments.

-### How I used the simulator

 I used the IAM Policy Simulator to validate permissions for deleting tags and terminating EC2 instances.
 Both actions were initially denied.
 After refining the simulation to target development resources with the correct permissions, instance termination was successfully allowed.
 The delete tags action remained denied, as it requires a separate policy, reinforcing proper permission boundaries and least privilege principles.

 ![Image](http://learn.nextwork.org/triumphant_magenta_zany_bilberry/uploads/aws-security-iam_069d8a621)

-### DevSecOps Relevance

-This project applies security controls at the infrastructure level, validates permissions before execution, and enforces least privilege, aligning with DevSecOps practices.

 ---